-By "glissando" in organ playing is meant the technique of a quick sliding up or down, note to note, of a single finger, a thumb, a single hand, or both hands together; this may be done at the organ either diatonically (by scale degrees) or chromatically (in half steps), and, when correctly performed, can be extremely effective in making the new organist's playing sound smooth, or ear-catching and flowing.
+By "glissando" in organ playing is meant the technique of a quick sliding up or down, note to note, of a single finger, a thumb, the fingers and thumb of the same hand, the palm of the hand, or both hands moving in similar motion separated by the same intervallic distance; this is done chromatically (in half steps), and, when fluidly performed, is very effective at rendering a melody line cantabile, i.e. smooth and in a singable manner, while being ear-catching and, at times, majestic.

-This is a subject best taught at the keys; this posting therefore is an attempt to codify in words how the various types of glissandos are executed.
+This is a subject best taught at the keys; this posting is merely an attempt to codify in words how the various types of glissandos are executed.

-The question of which notes to play as well as how many is most important; knowing ALL the scales and chords (major, minor, 7ths, etc.) and the chromatic scale intimately will make the correct, natural fingering and the working out of all forms of glissando seem second nature.
+The question of which notes to play as well as how many is most important; a solid knowledge of harmony in how to build chords (major, minor, 7ths, etc.) and being able to run ALL the scales in general and the chromatic scale in particular up and down the keys with either hand will make the correct, natural fingering and the working out of all forms of glissando seem second nature.

 There has always been some slight difference of opinion among teachers regarding the fingering of scales and chords, and the construction of a person's hands should serve as the guide here.

 For persons with average-size hands the traditional teaching is for the 3rd (middle) finger to always be on the black keys when fingering the chromatic scale ascending or descending (photo); the middle finger is the longest, strongest finger and can be trained to work very quickly with the thumb.

 When playing pieces the thumb should be kept on the white keys whenever possible but at times it will be necessary to use it on the black keys.

 The touch used with any form of glissando is ALWAYS legato.